Kenon Holdings Ltd. research snapshot

 KEN AI Stock Forecast Scenarios

-The KEN AI stock forecast uses scenario ranges around the $65.74 cutoff price.
+The KEN AI stock forecast uses scenario ranges around the $66.38 August 3, 2026 close.
 It does not claim that AI can predict a specific future price.
-The bullish case requires ZIM shipping rates to stabilize or rise, OPC Energy to grow, and the NAV discount to narrow.
-The base case assumes a stable dividend yield with limited NAV change.
-The bearish case assumes shipping weakness, discount widening, or a dividend cut.
+The bullish case requires OPC Energy to keep growing (US capacity, data center power demand, Israeli generation) while the holding discount narrows.
+The base case assumes steady OPC cash flow with a stable $3.85 annual dividend.
+The bearish case assumes OPC setbacks, a dividend cut, or a wider discount.

 Bullish case